akash-mitra/Platonics/readme.md

 If you discover a security vulnerability within Bloggy, please send an e-mail to Akash Mitra at akashmitra@gmail.com.
 All security vulnerabilities will be promptly addressed.

+## Credit
+This Bloggy platform is built on top of @laravel framework by Taylor Otwell (@taylorotwell)

 ## License

 The Bloggy framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).